theodorekonst/go-reloaded/docs/analysis.md

 ## 1️⃣ Problem Description

-go-reloaded is a text transformation tool written in Go that processes files with special transformation tags and outputs corrected text.
-It reads an input file, identifies transformation commands like `(hex)`, `(up, 2)`, or `(cap)`, applies the corresponding changes, and writes the result to an output file.
+go-reloaded is a text transformation tool written in Go that changes text files using special commands.
+It reads a text file, finds commands like `(hex)`, `(up, 2)`, or `(cap)`, makes the changes, and saves the result to a new file.

-The goal is to build a robust, maintainable system that handles multiple transformation types while preserving text structure and following clean architecture principles.
+The goal is to build a strong, easy-to-maintain program that can handle many different text changes while keeping the original text format.

 ## 2️⃣ Transformation Rules